Adult (18+)

 18+

-This workshop, led by master screenprinter Jacob Meders, introduces the art of screen printing with a focus on cultural identity and altered perceptions of place.
-Participants will develop their own designs using 2-D principles, create a matrix for screen exposure, and experiment with techniques like rubylith cutting.
-The hands-on experience includes printing on paper, fabric, and t-shirts, allowing for an interdisciplinary exploration of personal and cultural expression.
+This workshop, led by master screen printer Jacob Meders, introduces the art of screen printing with a focus on cultural identity and altered perceptions of place.
+Participants will develop their own designs using 2-D principles, create a matrix for screen exposure, and experiment with techniques like Rubylith cutting.
+This hands-on experience includes printing on paper, fabric, and t-shirts, allowing for an interdisciplinary exploration of personal and cultural expression.

 Past Event